scuzzydude/asimov/asimov.md

 Sorry, I get carried away.
 Back in the 90s, kids didn't really have choices, because it was so much more efficient for one player sell all the stuff.
 Now, whatever kind of kid you get, there is a player to sell them something.
 Your kid is small and can hit a jump shot and runs around constantly, he can be like Steph Curry, take his date out to Subway while all the cool kids go to Applebee's and get steaks and Oreo milkshakes.
 Your kid thinks he want to sell insurance when he grows up, he can be like Chris Paul.
 He got more of the vagabond wandering scoundrel vibe, and a lot of facial hair, they got a hero for him up in ~~Brooklyn~~ ~~Philadelphia~~ your neck of the woods.

 Thank you for your question, and best of luck to you.
-Should make for some exciting basketball with both the drama Queen and King of the LBA in the same city.
+Having both the drama King and Queen of the NBA in the same city should make for some entertaining basketball.

 # Appendix A -- Asimov Distribution Schedule